Diogoarnauth/PokerDice-Mobile/README.md

-# 🎲 Poker Dice
+🎲 Poker Dice

-**Aplicação Android Multiplayer do jogo Poker Dice**
+Android Multiplayer Application of the Poker Dice game

-Chelas Multi-Player Poker Dice é uma aplicação de Poker Dice Multiplayer desenvolvida para Android, onde jogadores competem em uma partida de dados de poker em tempo real.
-Cada jogador utiliza seu próprio dispositivo para interagir no jogo.
-O jogo permite a criação de lobbies, onde os jogadores podem entrar e sair, e as partidas são jogadas ao longo de várias rodadas, com regras de Poker adaptadas para dados.

----

-# 📱 Funcionalidades principais

-Login: Autenticação de usuários para garantir acesso seguro à aplicação.

-Tela Principal (Title Screen): Menu principal da aplicação com opções de navegação.

-Lobbies: Exibição de lobbies disponíveis, permitindo que o jogador entre em um lobby ou crie um novo.

-Lobby Creation: Criação de novos lobbies com parâmetros como nome, descrição, número de jogadores e rodadas.

-Lobby: Sala de espera para o jogo, onde os jogadores aguardam o início da partida.

-Game: A tela do jogo onde os jogadores interagem, rolando dados, realizando rerolls e terminando turnos.

-Player Profile: Exibe informações e estatísticas pessoais do jogador.

-About: Informações sobre o jogo e os desenvolvedores.

----

-# 🧱 Arquitetura do Projeto

-A arquitetura do aplicativo segue o padrão MVVM (Model-View-ViewModel), onde a lógica do jogo, a interface de usuário e a gestão de dados estão bem separadas.

-Principais componentes:

-Autenticação: Gerenciada através de um repositório de autenticação (AuthInfoRepo), garantindo que cada jogador se logue com credenciais válidas.

-Game State: A interação do jogo é mantida e atualizada utilizando StateFlow para reatividade.

-Backend: Comunicação com o backend via Ktor para sincronizar os dados entre os dispositivos dos jogadores.

-UI: A interface gráfica é criada utilizando Jetpack Compose, proporcionando uma navegação fluída entre as telas.

-Fluxo de navegação da aplicação:

-A navegação entre as telas segue o fluxo descrito na imagem, garantindo uma experiência de usuário intuitiva.
+Chelas Multi-Player Poker Dice is a Multiplayer Poker Dice application developed for Android, where players compete in a real-time poker dice match.
+Each player uses their own device to interact with the game.
+The game allows the creation of lobbies, where players can enter and leave, and matches are played over several rounds, featuring Poker rules adapted for dice.

+📱 Main Features
+Login: User authentication to ensure secure access to the application.

+Main Screen (Title Screen): The main menu of the application with navigation options.

+Lobbies: Display of available lobbies, allowing the player to join an existing lobby or create a new one.

+Lobby Creation: Creation of new lobbies with parameters such as name, description, number of players, and rounds.

+Lobby: The waiting room for the game, where players wait for the match to start.

+Game: The game screen where players interact by rolling dice, performing rerolls, and ending turns.

+Player Profile: Displays the player's personal information and statistics.

+About: Information about the game and the developers.

+🧱 Project Architecture
+The application's architecture follows the MVVM (Model-View-ViewModel) pattern, where the game logic, user interface, and data management are cleanly separated.

+Main Components:
+Authentication: Managed through an authentication repository (AuthInfoRepo), ensuring each player logs in with valid credentials.

+Game State: Game interactions are maintained and updated using StateFlow for reactivity.

+Backend: Communication with the backend via Ktor to synchronize data between players' devices.

+UI: The graphical interface is built using Jetpack Compose, providing fluid navigation between screens.

+Application Navigation Flow:
+Navigation between screens follows the flow described below, ensuring an intuitive user experience:

 Login Screen → Title Screen